quetzalliwrites/6-Figure-Tech-Writer-Resource-Hub/templates/rest-api-docs-template.md

 ---

 ## Authentication
-To access the API, you must include your API key in the `Authorization` header for all requests.
-You can get your API key by signing up on our [developer portal](https://mylittlepony.com/dev-portal).
+To access the My Little Pony API, include your API key in the `Authorization` header for all requests.

-### Example:
 ```
 Authorization: Bearer YOUR_API_KEY
 ```

+> Get your API key by signing up on our [developer portal](https://mylittlepony.com/dev-portal).

 ---